Become a foster carer

 -

-A high level of resilience which can be supported by the offer from the Stepping Stones project (including in house psychologist and speech and language practitioners)
+A high level of resilience which can be supported by the offer from the Stepping Stones project (including in-house psychologist and speech and language practitioners)

 -

-Therapeutic parenting approach
+A therapeutic parenting approach

 -

-Possess good communication and interpersonal skills and ability to work positively in challenging situations with all other agencies
+Good communication and interpersonal skills and ability to work positively in challenging situations with all other agencies

 -